-The Chief Executive and Librarian, Linda Tomos, has responsibility for the scheme on behalf of the Library.
+The Chief Executive and Librarian, Pedr ap Llwyd, has responsibility for the scheme on behalf of the Library.
 The Director of Collections and Public Programmes has responsibility for maintaining the scheme on a day-to-day basis.

 Information about publication schemes is contained in Section 19 of the FOI Act and in guidance issued by the Information Commissioner's Office in 2008.
 Their purpose is to develop a greater culture of openness by encouraging organisations to publish more information about their work and their contribution to public life in a pro-active way.
 This publication scheme is a complete guide to information which is routinely published by the NLW.
 The Library is not required to respond to individual requests for information which is already accessible through its publication scheme.

 The publication scheme must contain the following information: